astrolophith/doc_basher/Bash_Scripting/Bash_Scripting_Readibility.md

 # Bash Scripting: Readibility

 ## Details
-- Line continuation
-- Grouping
-- Case statements
-- Funciotns
+Line continuation, Grouping, Case statements, Funciotns

 You can improve the readability of long conditional statements in Bash using several techniques, including line continuation with `\` and other methods that avoid line breaks.